There are two kinds of apostles:

-The Bible does use the word in the sense of a missionary today.
+–apostles of the church, missionaries sent out from the local church.
+The Bible uses the term “apostle” in the sense of a missionary today.
 The word “apostle” comes from two Greek words: to send and from.
 A missionary is sent from the local church with authority to represent the teaching of that church.

-Jesus personally appeared to Paul personally.
+Jesus personally appeared to Paul.
 This encounter with the resurrected Lord revolutionized his life.
-Jesus said that He had chosen Saul “as My chosen instrument to carry My name before the Gentiles and their kings and before the people of Israel” (Acts 9:15; cf. 22:14–15).
-Following his conversion, Paul spent time in Arabia where he was personally taught by Christ (Galatians 1:12–17).
-The other apostles recognized that Jesus Himself had appointed their former enemy to be one of them.
-As Saul went into Gentile territories Jesus, who gave Paul his apostleship, authorized him to write over half of the books of the New Testament.
+Jesus said that He had chosen Saul “as My chosen instrument to carry My name before the Gentiles and their kings and before the people of Israel” (Acts 9:15; cf. Acts 22:14–15).
+Following his conversion, Paul spent time in Arabia, where he was personally taught by Christ (Galatians 1:12–17).
+The other apostles recognized that Jesus Himself had appointed their former enemy as one of them.
+As Saul went into Gentile territories, Jesus, who gave Paul his apostleship, authorized him to write over half of the books of the New Testament.

-Paul identifies the office of apostle to serve His churches (1 Corinthians 12:27–30; Ephesians 4:11).
+Paul identified the office of an apostle to serve His churches (1 Corinthians 12:27–30; Ephesians 4:11).
 Clearly, the work of apostleship was to lay the foundation of the Church in a sense secondary only to that of Christ Himself (Ephesians 2:19–20), thus requiring eyewitness authority behind their preaching.
-After the apostles laid the foundation, the Church could be built.
+After the apostles laid the foundation, others could build the Church.

 The New Testament recognized that Jesus appointed Paul as His special apostle to the Gentiles (Galatians 1:1; 1 Corinthians 9:1; Acts 26:16–18).
-There are others in the early church referred to as “apostles” (Acts 14:4, 14; Romans 16:7; 1 Thessalonians 2:6), but only in the sense that they were sent by churches on special missions.
+There are others in the early church referred to as “apostles” (Acts 14:4, 14; Romans 16:7; 1 Thessalonians 2:6), but only in the sense that churches sent them on special missions.
 These individuals bore the title “apostle” in a limited sense and did not possess all the qualifications of apostleship that the original twelve and Paul did.

-No biblical evidence exists to indicate that the apostles were replaced when they died (Acts 12:1–2).
+No biblical evidence indicates that the apostles were replaced when they died.
 Jesus appointed the apostles to do the founding work of the Church, and foundations only need to be laid once.
 After the apostles’ deaths, other offices besides apostleship, not requiring an eyewitness relationship with Jesus, would carry on the work.